 Advocates change law, policy and attitudes so that all people can live safely, authentically, and free from discrimination regardless of their gender identity or expression.

-Chapter-based organization with a legacy of promoting the wellbeing of LGBT and their loved ones through support, education and advocacy.
+National organization with a legacy of promoting the well-being of LGBTQ youth and their friends and family, through support, education and advocacy.

 Sacramento Area Rainbow Kids

 Supportive group of families of transgender, gender variant, gender nonconforming or gender questioning children (4-18 years old).

 For men who have children, have grown children, planning on adopting children or have a partner with children.